Rockz1152/Public/Windows/SU10-RegMap.md

 This map will include only the `Recommended Settings` from the app as well as the following

 - Current User
+  - Windows Explorer
+    - Do not show recently opened items in Jump Lists on "Start" or the taskbar
-  - Windows Explorer > Disable ads in Windows Explorer/OneDrive
+    - Disable ads in Windows Explorer/OneDrive
   - Search > Disable extension of Windows search with Bing
   - Taskbar
     - Disable People icon in the taskbar